onedesign/onecampaignmonitor/README.md

 ### Recaptcha Validation

-There is an option to turn on Recaptcha Validation in the settings.
-A Google Recaptcha Secret Key must be added to the settings for this to work properly.
+There is an option to validate a Google Recaptcha parameter by adding a Google Recaptcha Secret Key to the plugin settings.
 When the Add Subscribers action is called, it will look for a param `g-recaptcha-response` which will be validated against that Recaptcha Secret key.
 If it fails, the subscriber will not be added.

 ## A note on blocking calls